The 12 Best Snowboard Brands of 2023

 The history of the Rome brand is pretty interesting.

 It all started in 1985 when snowboarding was in an embryonic state.
-The founders of the company – Paul Maravetz and Josh Reid – first tried out snowboarding in 1985 when they were seniors in the high school.
-Separated by hundreds of miles, they’ve known nothing about each other but were connected by a common interest – snowboarding.
+The founders of the company – Paul Maravetz and Josh Reid – first tried out snowboarding in 1985 when they were seniors in high school.

-The future founders spent years, struggling to study and work and find some time for their favorite activity.
-And in the late 90s, they saw the business potential of snowboarding.
-In 2000, Paul and Josh decided the take the opportunity of filling the void in the yet very young snowboarding.
+The future founders spent years struggling to study, work, and find time for their favorite activities.
+In the late 1990s, they saw the business potential of snowboarding.

 Now, Rome catches the eye with a wide selection of snowboards in any style, though Rome snowboards are a bit more powder- & freestyle-focused.
-To complement this, Rome offers mountain apparel, boots, bindings, and other stuff that would help a beginner get started with snowboarding.

 11. Capita

-Each of the snowboard models – and there is a good selection of them – is characterized by vivid graphics that let buyers know what a given snowboard is best for.
-Visual information is easier to digest, and you could determine whether a snowboard is suitable for you just at a glance at its product page.
+Each snowboard model—and there is a good selection of them—is characterized by vivid graphics that tell buyers what a given snowboard is best for.

-Simple yet informative – this is how one could characterize how Capita introduces its snowboard lineup to buyers.
-Whether you are interested in a stiffer snowboard, one that’s more focused on all-mountain performance, or something that has a positive camber, you should be able to quickly identify the right snowboard model for you.
+Whether you are interested in a stiffer snowboard, one that’s more focused on all-mountain performance, or something that has a positive camber, you should be able to identify the suitable snowboard model for you quickly.

-And yeah, the research & production facility of Capita should also be mentioned.
-Dubbed MARS1 (Mothership Advanced Research Station 1), it is 100% hydro-powered and, as claimed by Capita, has zero ozone depletion & global warming potential, as well as zero CO2 emissions.
-And as claimed by Capita, they are the only snowboard manufacturing company to use 100% hydro-powered facilities, which is pretty cool.
+And yeah, the research and production facility of Capita should also be mentioned.
+Dubbed MARS1 (Mothership Advanced Research Station 1), it is 100% hydro-powered and, as claimed by Capita, has zero ozone depletion and global warming potential, as well as zero CO2 emissions.

 12. Rossignol